Lonelywalf/Minecraft-Arduino-1.20.4/README.md

 ## How to use

 ### Upload the sketch
-Upload the provided [sketch](arduino/example.ino) to your Arduino, and connect the pins like this:
+Upload the provided [sketch](arduino/example.ino) to your Arduino using the Arduino IDE (or what you use to upload), and connect the pins like this:

 ![image](arduino/circuit.png)